fraserxu/rails-es6-demo/Readme.md

 Check the code I have in the `app/assets/babel` folder for example.
 It will print `Bot: yo` if you check the console.

+For sure that we can automate the process with `npm script` or whatever build tools, but it's not the topic here.

 Here's the `pros` and `cons` for these two solutions.

 features | GEM Way  | Node way